July 9, 2020

 Humanistic education, therefore, focuses on fostering individual potential and personal growth.
 Humanism tends to be even more individual-focused than constructivism, with an emphasis placed on choice and autonomy.
 Educators adopting a humanist approach aim to foster self-directed learning among students, in the belief intrinsic motivation to learn comes from this.
 In order to support self-directed learning, teaching students how to learn becomes a key priority.
 Along the same lines, humanist educators believe that learners should be given opportunities to evaluate their own learning, whether that be through formalized self-assessment or descriptive, reflective journaling.

 It is important to note that unlike most other schools of thought in this educational theories list, humanism gives equal weight to the cognitive (knowledge) and affective (feeling) domains, which not only impacts what and how content is conveyed, but also how outcomes are measured.
 A humanistic education aims to redefine what traditional academic success looks like.
 When it comes to measuring student outcomes, humanistic educators take a more holistic view in that they view emotions, moral understandings, and knowledge as equally important outcomes in a learning experience, and therefore, tend to avoid traditional grading.

 Connectivism is inherently a future-focused learning theory.
 It is a relatively recent pedagogical view that takes into account the changing nature of knowledge acquisition in our digital age.
 In contrast to constructivism, which revolves around what a learner already knows, connectivism pinpoints what a learner needs to know, and targets the learning at a relevant time of need.

 While connectivists generally believe that expanding knowledge is ultimately more important than taking into account prior knowledge, connectivism allows learners to situate new knowledge within existing schemas of understanding.
 Similar to humanism, connectivism empowers students to make their own learning decisions.
-Students are aided in this process by technology, which assists in threading together different strands of knowledge.
+Students are aided in this learning process by technology, which assists in threading together different strands of knowledge.